coderamen666/srd-v3.5-md/basic-rules-and-legal/races.md

 -   <div>

-    +2 Strength, --2 Intelligence, --2 Charisma.
+    +2 Strength, –2 Intelligence, –2 Charisma.

     </div>

     <div>

-    A half-orc's starting Intelligence score is always at least 3.
-If this adjustment would lower the character's score to 1 or 2, his score is nevertheless 3.
+    A half-orc’s starting Intelligence score is always at least 3.
+If this adjustment would lower the character’s score to 1 or 2, his score is nevertheless 3.

     </div>